Midnight Labs · Ecosystem Blueprint

 The Measurement Fallacy

 Completion rates measure whether someone attended an event.
 Nothing about whether judgment shifted or behaviour changed under pressure.
 A proxy, not a signal.
-And governance structures have been built on them for decades.
+Governance structures have been built on them for decades.

 What Useful Data Looks Like